 The financial turmoil in Ireland and other parts of the Eurozone in recent years resulted in some Irish people withdrawing Euros from their Irish savings accounts and transferring it into other currencies – mainly Sterling .

 We did see an increase in visitors to this site searching for information about opening a UK bank account from Ireland .
-Now – in 2017 – we are seeing more exchange rate fluctuations as a UK exit from the EU has become reality.
-There are now many UK residents looking at opening Euro Bank accounts in Ireland because of worries about the decline in value of Sterling.
+Now – in 2018 – we are seeing more exchange rate fluctuations as a UK exit from the EU has become reality.
+There are now some UK residents looking at opening Euro Bank accounts in Ireland because of worries about the decline in value of Sterling.

 If you do want to open a Sterling bank account in the UK while you are living in Ireland – it should be fairly straightforward.

 It is probably best to open a Sterling account with a small amount of sterling to begin with.
 You could use cash if you have it or do a small electronic transfer from your Irish Bank to the UK Bank.
 You can send Euros and it will be converted into Sterling by the UK bank.
 But don’t go drawing out hundreds of Pounds in cash at an ATM.

 Once you have the UK sterling account opened you can then arrange for any larger currency exchange and transfers from your Irish Euro account into the Sterling account.

 Most people seem to assume you would have to do the transfers through your own bank in Ireland – but you don’t have to use them.
 The exchange rate from the banks will not be the best you will get – and they may also charge some additional fees or commissions too.
 You could send Euros straight to your Sterling account – but the recipient bank will convert it to Sterling using an echange rate which will end up losing you as much as 3% of the value.